-Sustain Charlotte is a 501(c)3 nonprofit organization helping to advance regional sustainability by serving as a catalyst for change.
+Sustain Charlotte is a 501(c)3 nonprofit organization helping to advance regional sustainability through smart growth.
 Download our most recent 990 here.

 Our dedicated staff and volunteers work collaboratively with local neighborhood organizations, government agencies, nonprofits and businesses to solve the most important challenges to the long-term social, economic, and environmental health of our community.